Hideo Kojima: Personal life

+Kojima is private about his personal life.
+He is married and has two sons.
+He is able to speak and write in English, but is not fluent and almost always uses an interpreter when communicating with English speakers to ensure clarity.

 Awards and accolades

 Newsweek named Kojima as one of the top ten people of 2002.
-In 2008, Next-Gen placed him seventh in their list of "Hot 100 Developers 2008."
+In 2008, Next-Gen placed him seventh in their list of "Hot 100 Developers 2008".

 In 2009, IGN placed him sixth in their list of top game creators of all time.
 At the 2008 MTV Game Awards, Kojima was given the award show's first Lifetime Achievement Award for a game designer and was also honored with a Lifetime Achievement Award at the 2009 Game Developers Conference.
 In 2014, UNESCO's Bradford City of Film gave Kojima the inaugural award for Cinematography in Videogames, "for his astounding directing, storytelling, and cinematography" in video games.

 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards, Kojima was credited for Metal Gear Solid V: Ground Zeroes' nomination for the category Game, Franchise Adventure.
 In December 2015, Kojima was invited to accept an award from The Game Awards 2015 for Metal Gear Solid V: The Phantom Pain, but was prevented from attending by Konami.

 In February 2016, Kojima received the AIAS Hall of Fame Award at the 19th Annual D.I.C.E.
 Awards.
 In December 2016, Kojima was able to attend The Game Awards 2016 and accepted the Industry Icon Award.

 On October 12, 2017, he received a Lifetime Achievement Award at the Brasil Game Show.

-Kojima was named a BAFTA Fellowship in 2020, to be awarded to him during the British Academy Games Awards in April 2020, making him the second Japanese person to receive the award for work on video games after Shigeru Miyamoto.
+Kojima was named a BAFTA Fellowship at the 2020 British Academy Games Awards, making him the second Japanese person to receive the award for work on video games after Shigeru Miyamoto.

-Kojima holds the distinction of having directed four games (Metal Gear Solid 4: Guns of the Patriots, Metal Gear Solid: Peace Walker, Metal Gear Solid V: The Phantom Pain, and Death Stranding) out of the 27 total to have achieved a maximum possible score of 40 from the Japanese video games magazine Famitsu.
+Kojima holds the distinction of having directed four games (Metal Gear Solid 4: Guns of the Patriots, Metal Gear Solid: Peace Walker, Metal Gear Solid V: The Phantom Pain and Death Stranding) out of the 30 total to have achieved a maximum possible score of 40 from the Japanese video games magazine Famitsu.
+Kojima has also been directly involved with three games (Metal Gear Solid, Metal Gear Solid 4: Guns of the Patriots, and Death Stranding) that were nominated for Game of the Year by the Academy of Interactive Arts & Sciences at the D.I.C.E.
+Awards.

-On January 20, 2022 Kojima received an Industry Legend Award from the Arab Game Awards.
+On January 20, 2022, Kojima received an Industry Legend Award from the Arab Game Awards.

 On March 15, 2022, Kojima announced on Twitter that he had received the 72nd Minister of Education Award for Fine Arts from the Japanese Agency of Cultural Affairs.